Volunteering in Tanzania with Projects Abroad

 Work alongside local staff at the Projects Abroad Human Rights Office in Arusha and help defend the rights of women and children

 If you are looking to make a real difference whilst undertaking your Medical Elective then a placement in Tanzania may be ideal.
 You will benefit from the guidance of trained local staff.

 Taking a Midwifery Elective placement in Tanzania means that you will benefit from the guidance of local staff whilst providing invaluable support to mothers and babies.

 If you take your Nursing Elective in Tanzania you are sure to find the experience both challenging and rewarding.
 You may witness some conditions you would not normally see in your home country.

-Work alongside staff in a dental clinic in Dar es Salaam or Arusha.
+Work alongside staff in a dental clinic in Arusha.
 As a volunteer you can observe procedures such as tooth extractions and join outreach programmes in local schools and care centres.

 Choose between working in a large government hospital or a small health clinic in Tanzania.
 There are a variety of departments available including HIV, maternity, surgery and paediatrics.

 Help poor and disadvantaged women and their babies while working as a midwife in Tanzania.